The Role of TAVR in Treating Aortic Stenosis

 The aortic valve is the most important valve in the heart.
 All of the blood circulating in the body gets passed through this valve—it sends oxygen-rich blood to your brain and the rest of your body.
 That’s why, when this valve is not working properly, treatment is necessary; without a functioning aortic valve, people will get sicker and may die after a short period of time.

-When the aortic valve becomes blocked or narrowed, we call that aortic stenosis.
+When the aortic valve becomes blocked or narrowed, we call that aortic stenosis, or a heart valve failure.
 Typically, there are three leaflets, or flaps, that open to allow blood to flow through the valve, and then close to prevent blood from flowing backwards.
 Sometimes these leaflets get damaged, and plaque builds up along them; eventually, the leaflets fuse together, making the valve opening very narrow.
 Over time, this hole becomes smaller and smaller, so blood can’t pass through easily to the rest of the body.
 And because the aortic valve is the main heart valve, this problem can lead to serious cardiovascular events or even death.

 TAVR is a great option because it’s much less invasive than open-heart surgery--it doesn't require the patient's sternum to be cut, and the patient doesn't need to be placed on the heart bypass machine--which means it’s quicker, less painful, and recovery is easier and shorter.
 First, your doctor will make a small incision and guide a tube, called a sheath, into place.
 Then, they will slide a catheter containing a small, deflated balloon into the sheath and direct the catheter into the heart.
 The balloon is inflated to widen the narrow opening of the aortic valve, and then the balloon is removed.
 Next, the doctor will guide a replacement valve, placed around another balloon, through the catheter to the heart.
 Once the new valve is inside the old valve, the balloon is inflated and the new valve is opened—it immediately pushes the original valve aside and replaces it.